Overview of PC 29805 Charges in California

 Note that this is not an extensive list of the misdemeanor charges that can lead to a ban on firearm ownership.
 We are only providing examples of some of the crimes that will result in a firearm ban.
 Additionally, not all of these charges involve violent actions.
 Individuals can also receive a ban if they are convicted of stalking, for example.

-Our team at the Simmrin Law Group will help you understand misdemeanor charges and firearm bans.
+Our team at the Simmrin Law Group will help you understand the California penal code, misdemeanor charges, and firearm bans.
 We’ll focus on detailing specific crimes that can lead to this kind of ban.
-Just contact our team to speak to a weapons charges lawyer in Los Angeles right now.
+Contact our team to speak to a Santa Ana weapons charges lawyer right now.

 California uses a very specific definition for “firearms.”
 Under a firearm ban, individuals are prohibited from owning any of these items.
 According to our legal system, firearms are items that: